benc-uk/smilr/README.md

 # Changelog
-High level project changes and overall history are listed here:
+High level project changes and overall history are recorded here:

-- *Oct 2017* - Project created, using Azure Table storage
+- *Dec 2018* - Total rewrite of SPA in Vue.js and proper AAD security
-- *Nov 2017* - Switched to CosmosDB SQL API (aka DocumentDB)
+- *May 2018* - Major updates for Kubernetes deployment & Angular 6
-- *Dec 2017* - Name changed to Smilr
+- *Mar 2018* - Switched to MongoDB for database
 - *Jan 2018* - Simple onetime password security added to API
-- *March 2018* - Switched to MongoDB for database
+- *Dec 2017* - Name changed to Smilr
-- *May 2018* - Major updates for Kubernetes deployment & Angular 6
+- *Nov 2017* - Switched to CosmosDB SQL API (aka DocumentDB)
-- *Dec 2018* - Total rewrite of SPA in Vue.js and proper AAD security
+- *Oct 2017* - Project created, using Azure Table storage